river-berlin/river.berlin/blog/blog-3/content.md

 3. The entire industry is changing at such a significant pace, that nearly nobody is able to keep up and build effective tooling that will last on the longer run

-    - A common trope that has come up now is that implementation details are constantly missing features due to the rapid progress of change within the industry
+    A common trope that has come up now is that implementation details are constantly missing features due to the rapid progress of change within the industry, this has mad it very hard for developers to keep up with the progression of change, and thus, broken software has become a norm

     Changes here are quite evident in the mannerism where